kaviranga/kaviranga/README.md

 - NoSQL Databases : MongoDB,Redis
 - BigData : Hadoop,Hive,Spark

-### I'm Capable of
-- Design and Etch PCB
-- Design and Implement Circuits
-- Create Mechanical Structures

 <!--
 **kaviranga/kaviranga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.